fluxtah/memset/app/README.md

-The application has a single entry point in `MainActivity` where UI is served using Jetpack Compose `setContent { }` extension function and Memsets own solution to routing, the `Router`.
+The application has a single entry point in [`MainActivity`](https://github.com/fluxtah/memset/blob/master/app/src/main/java/com/citizenwarwick/memset/MainActivity.kt) where UI is served using Jetpack Compose `setContent { }` extension function and Memsets own solution to routing, the `Router`.

 # Router Explained
-The following example demonstrates the simplest thing we can do with Jetpack Compose, the classic Hello World.
+The following example demonstrates the simplest thing we can do with Jetpack Compose, the classic `Hello World`.

 ```
 class MainActivity : AppCompatActivity() {